pbarston/ASIOAFSurvival/README.md

 Please see my full code for the steps to complete as well as my blog (www.bitly.com/pbarston) for specific findings.

+Please see the pre-processing code to get just the chapter spans data to branch out on your own.

 Where would you take the analysis next?
 Will GRRM ever publish?
 Reach out to me and let me know!